 In this blog, we shall look into the widely spoken CA policy templates and how to deploy them to empower security among enterprises.

-What are Office 365 Conditional Access Policy Templates?
+What are Conditional Access Policy Templates?

 Conditional Access policy templates are pre-defined set of conditions and controls that provides a convenient method to implement new policies scoped with Microsoft recommendations.